-Foreign investment is when a domestic investor decides to purchase ownership of an asset from a foreign country.
-It involves cash flows moving from one country to another in the middle of the transaction.
-If the stake is large enough, the foreign investor may be able to influence business strategy.
+Foreign investment is when a domestic investor decides to purchase ownership of an asset in a foreign country.
+It involves cash flows moving from one country to another to execute the transaction.
+If the ownership stake is large enough, the foreign investor may be able to influence the entity’s business strategy.

-- Foreign investment is when investors decide to purchase assets in a foreign area, resulting in the cash flow from one country to the next.
+Foreign investment is when investors purchase an asset in a foreign country, resulting in the cash flow consideration transferring from one country to the next.

-- Foreign direct investments are long-term physical investments, such as plants, toll roads, and bridges within foreign countries.
+Foreign direct investments (FDIs) are long-term physical investments, such as plants, toll roads, and bridges within foreign countries.

-- Foreign indirect investments are when financial institutions trade equity stakes of foreign companies on the stock exchange.
+Examples of FDIs include financial institutions trading equity stakes of foreign companies on the stock exchange.

 Understanding Foreign Investments

 Foreign investments are often made by larger financial institutions hoping to diversify their portfolio or expand operations for one of their current companies internationally.
-It is often considered a move for scaling purposes or a catalyst resulting in economic growth.
+It is often considered a move for scaling purposes or a catalyst to spur in economic growth.

 For example, some companies may expand their offices worldwide to reach global talent and connections.
 Examples would include Goldman Sachs, J.P.
 Morgan, Morgan Stanley, and other large corporations.
 In other cases, some companies may open facilities or operations to capitalize on cheaper labor or production costs offered in specific countries.

-For textile companies in particular, such as retail production, many factories are located in China and Bangladesh despite focusing on North America – such as H&M or Zara – because material and labor are significantly cheaper there; thus, outsourcing would result in higher profitability.
-In other cases, some large corporations would frequently conduct business in areas that require the least amount of tax that must be paid.
+For textile companies in particular, such as retail production, many factories are located in China and Bangladesh despite sales being focussed on North America – such as H&M or Zara – because material and labor are significantly cheaper there; thus, outsourcing would result in higher profitability.
+In other cases, some large corporations will prefer to conduct business in countries that have lower tax rates.